glytching/dragoman/docs/what-does-it-do.md

 Let's walk through an example.

-The data returned from this call to GitHub's public API: https://api.github.com/events look like (abbreviated for readability) ...
+The data returned from [a call to GitHub's public API](https://api.github.com/events) (abbreviated for readability) looks like this  ...

 ```
 [